cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 If you would like to manually upload a file use, ``file-drop-zone load <file-path> <observer>``

-you can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 .. _AuthClientJava:

 Authentication Client - Java ............................
-The Authentication Client Java API is for fetching the access token from the authentication server.
+The Authentication Client Java API is for fetching the access token from the authentication service.

 Supported Actions
 +++++++++++++++++

-- fetch an access token from the authentication server with credentials supported by the active authentication mechanism
+- fetch an access token from the authentication service with credentials supported by the active authentication mechanism
-- check that authentication is enabled in the gateway server
+- check that authentication is enabled in the CDAP instance

-Current implementation supports three authentication mechanisms:
+The current implementation supports three authentication mechanisms:
   - Basic Authentication
   - LDAP
-  - JAASPI
+  - JASPI

 It is also possible to extend existing logic and implement a custom client for any other authentication mechanisms.
 To create a new authentication client, implement the ``AuthenticationClient`` interface.